KfearO/get_weather/README.md

 or 'imperial' units if you provide it at your function call.
 2. You must have an API key (appid), obtaining appid for free by registering to openweathermap.org
 3. The library contains a short demonstration program (get_current_weather.py) that shows the way to use it
-4. The library has a log that needs be configured, configuration file: 'config.json'
+4. The library has a log that needs be configured, configuration file: 'config.json' and renamed to 'my_config.json'

 In the short demonstration program (get_current_weather.py):
 1. Notice the differences in each function call